TryCatchHCF/DumpsterFire/FireModules/README.md

 April 1st happens!
 So do cyber wargames or your best friend's birthday.
 Some circumstances call for a little extra something.
 Finally infiltrate your opponent's perimeter in that net wars competition?
 Celebrate with Shenanigans while locking in your victory!
 Best friend leave their screen unlocked on game night?
 Sharing is caring!
 DumpsterFire's Shenanigans let you add some flavor to your operation.

 Want to open the system's default browser and stream all of that Rick Astley awesomeness?
 After setting their system volume to maximum?
-Or set the system's shell aliases to pretend the filesystem is corrupted?
+How about opening any URL you choose?
+Or setting the system's shell aliases to pretend the filesystem is corrupted?

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/DumpsterFireShenanigans.png></img>